Getting Healthy Together

 A “Turtle Point” is a credit earned upon completing and submitting an eligible health-focused activity with a minimum of 5 active members participating.

 Completing activities and accruing points makes you eligible for grants.
-The grant level is based on the final points completed by September 1, 2024.
+The grant level is based on the final points completed by September 1, 2025.
 The two departments that earn the most turtle points will be eligible for a grant in the amount of $15,000 and $10,000, respectively.
 Additional grants will be awarded based on a tiered point system.
-Winners will be announced at the Sullivan County Volunteer Firefighters Parade in Livingston Manor on September 7, 2024.
+Winners will be announced at the Sullivan County Volunteer Firefighters Parade in Monticello on September 6, 2025.

 Interested in joining your local fire department?
 Email JoinSullivanFire@gmail.com to get started!